RakhithJK/spyder-ide-spyder-wiki/Dev:-Coding-Style.md

 These are some suggestions to take into account when using the Qt bindings in Python:

+### CamelCaseMethod and new_method
-* Qt defines methods in camelCase, and when Spyder overloads these methods, we cannot avoid camelCase.
+Qt defines methods in camelCase, and when Spyder overloads these methods, we cannot avoid camelCase.
 However, When new methods are defined in Spyder, these methods should follow the PEP8 convention:
     ```python
     class SpyderWidget(QWidget):
         """Example widget."""